 Prayer for Emotional Healing

-Father, I come to you to as that you heal me and restore you peace and joy.
+Father, I come to you to ask for healing of my mind, soul, and spirit.
+I feel so hurt, and so broken I turn to you for help.
+I have tried so many things and I am not better.
+Deliver me and set me free from this oppression and depression.
+Lord give me my life back and restore my peace and joy.
 Forgive me of all my sins, I am sorry for holding onto unforgiveness.
-Lord I release forgiveness to ____________ for _____________.
-Forgiven them as you have forgiven me.
+Lord I forgive ____________ for _____________.
+Thank you for forgiving me and thank you for setting me.
 In Jesus name.
 Amen